thanos-io/thanos/CONTRIBUTING.md

 $ ./thanos -h
 ```

-1. Signing your work(Developer Certificate of Origin)
+1. Signing your work: DCO (Developer Certificate of Origin) Process.

 By contributing to this project you agree to the [Developer Certificate of Origin](https://developercertificate.org/)(DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.